 - Live Plants - The succulents received will be different from the pictures because they are live plants, with different colors...

 We’re here to assure you that the online route isn’t nearly as scary as you may think.
 Check out some reviews if you don’t believe us.

 Just to make you feel even better, we’re even doing to further explain when you should purchase wholesale succulents from a brick and mortar versus when you should purchase wholesale succulents online.

-> When purchasing your wholesale succulents they’re going to come in a tray (or in trays stacked on palettes if your project is big enough).
+When purchasing your wholesale succulents they’re going to come in a tray (or in trays stacked on pallets if your project is big enough).

-> To explain, if you’re planning to purchase 200 total plants then the trays (most likely around four of them) will contain a variety of different plants.
+To explain, if you’re planning to purchase 200 total plants then the trays (most likely around four of them) will contain a variety of different plants.
 Each individual tray may even contain different structures of plants (i.e. plugs or cuttings).

 This buy can easily be done at a brick-and-mortar store.
 At the same time, don’t be afraid of the online options.
 Be sure to evaluate from every angle to ensure you get what you need at a competitive price!

 On the other hand, if your wholesale succulents purchase is massive - for example 4,000 plants - the individual trays may contain less variety and you should definitely look online.
 When you purchase that many plants, however, the sheer volume of your order ensures that you’ll get variety.

 If you’re steadfast in buying from a brick-and-mortar store, then be sure to discuss delivery costs with an employee.
 The conversation may save you both some backbreaking lugging and a little bit of cash as they may offer free delivery on large enough orders.

 In the end, when making your wholesale succulents purchase just explain exactly what you want to the nursery employee as far as tray specifics go.
 They’re sure to be knowledgeable enough about their plants to get you what you need.